-Early Childhood Community Engagement Initiative lead by Dr. Cassandra Eisenreich provides free Eurhythmics and Music and Movement classes specifically created for pre-school age children.
-The Eurhythmics program is an on-campus music education program offering a variety of enjoyable developmentally appropriate activities for children between the ages of four and six.
-The classes serve as field experience opportunities for interested SRU students and an additional learning experience for the Slippery Rock University music education majors enrolled in Elementary Music School Methods and Music Education for the Diverse Learner classes.
+The Early Childhood and Elementary Music Community Engagement Initiative lead by Dr. Cassandra Eisenreich offers a variety of enjoyable and developmentally appropriate music activities for children.
+The classes serve as field experience opportunities for interested students and an additional learning experience for the music education majors.

 Each week, children from the Butler County Children's Center programs are bused to the Swope Music department to meet with Dr. Eisenreich and current music education students for their music class.
 Each experience consists of music games and activities including sound exploration and discovery, singing, and movement.
 The emphasis of this program is to provide preschool-age children with many developmentally appropriate music and movement activities suitable for their age and experience.
 The activities are child-centered and rich in movement, singing, problem solving, listening, and exploring.

 The SRU Music Education Program is collaborating with the PSO Fiddlesticks Concerts in their pre-concert Discovery Time Adventures for kids.
 The SRU Music Education students will be leading activities rooted in eurhythmics to provide music and movement experiences.
 We hope you will join us to explore the joy of music through the PSO's Fiddlesticks Family Concert series.

 Children's Museum of Pittsburgh

 On select weekends throughout the year, SRU music students and faculty volunteer to bring an hour of music to the Children's Museum of Pittsburgh.
 These one-hour "drop-in" music experiences will take any young learner on a journey rich in song, movement, sound exploration, and musical play.